DataSpott/sgt_analysis/SGT-Analyser manual.md

 :::

 * confirm the command
-* the program will inform you about it's progress via outputs to the terminal **(not implemented yet)**
+* the program will inform you about it's progress via outputs to the terminal
-* when the program finished the analysis it saves a results-file and a svg-file with the resulting diagramms in the created results-directory
+* when the program finished the analysis it saves a .md ("Markdown")-file with the results-tables and a .svg ("Scaleable Vector Graphic")-file with the resulting diagrams for all wells in the created results-directory

 ## 4. Testing SGT-Analyser